Recommender Systems - Content Based

 Using normalization and Inverse Document Frequency we are able to balance the weights of the attributes depending on their frequency of appearance in the documents.

-This concept can be applied to any number n of items and can be used to find out which items a user will like the most.
+of items and can be used to find out which items a user will like the most.
 Therefore, as new items such as articles or movies are added, recommendations can be made to a user based on preference for items which were seen already.

 Source Code